iu-parfunc/lvars/README.md

 4", but not possible to observe the precise value.

 Section 3 of our [draft paper][2012-lambdapar-draft] presents the syntax and semantics of lambdapar.
-The code in this repository is a PLT Redex model of a variant of the semantics given in the paper, where the reduction relation has been tweaked a bit and the user-specified partially ordered set is the set of natural numbers
+The code in this reposito ry is a PLT Redex model of a variant of the semantics given in the paper, where the reduction relation has been tweaked a bit and the user-specified partially ordered set is the set of natural numbers